SindhuRams/Mental-Health-Prediction/README.md

 are more susceptible to having mental health disorder?
 Our goal for the project is to find the answers to these interesting questions.

-  3.Steps followed for the project
+  3. Steps followed for the project

 The project code is done in R and the final report is compiled with R markdown.
 The detailed steps, data analysis and the reuslts are in the following sections of the report.